btcpayserver/woocommerce-plugin/src/readme.txt

 == Description ==

 **NOTE:**
 **This plugin, based on the legacy BitPay API and has been discontinued and will only receive security updates.
-We encourage you use our more modern and actively developed [BTCPay for WooCommerce V2](https://wordpress.org/plugins/btcpay-greenfield-for-woocommerce/) plugin.**
+While it will continue to work just fine it won't get any new features.
+We encourage you use our more modern and actively developed [BTCPay for WooCommerce V2](https://wordpress.org/plugins/btcpay-greenfield-for-woocommerce/) plugin that builds on top of the more feature rich BTCPay Server Greenfield API.**

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.